 Ideally, the server should be able to send and receive connections on the peer port.
 You should forward the port used for the peer protocol through your firewall to the

-The peer protocol port also serves the special Peer Crawler API method.
+The peer protocol port also serves special peer port methods.

 Node Key Pair

 When a server first starts up, it generates a node key pair to use to identify itself in peer protocol communications.
 The server uses its key to sign all its peer protocol communications.
 This makes it possible to reliably identify and verify the integrity of messages from another server in the peer-to-peer network even if that server's messages are being relayed by untrusted peers.